gabyx/Githooks/README.md

 `ns:` **are made relative to the folder `<hookName>`**.
 You can also manage `.ignore.yaml` files using
 [`git hooks ignore [add|remove] --help`](docs/cli/git_hooks_ignore.md).
 Consult
-this command documentation for futher information on the pattern syntax.
+this command documentation for further information on the pattern syntax.

 ## Trusting Hooks